Hardmath123/hardmath123.github.io/content/terminal-screenies.md

 Why is this better than taking a normal screenshot and cropping?
-Because this method has the underlying code actually draw a fresh, high-resolution copy of your window--even in full-screen mode.
+Because this method has the underlying code actually draw a fresh, high-resolution copy of your window---even in full-screen mode.
 It also includes that pretty shadow (which, by the way, is rendered with a translucent PNG alpha channel so it looks good on every background).